Electric vehicle charging network: Europe

-The AVERE / European Association for Battery, Hybrid and Fuel Cell Electric Vehicles was founded back in 1978 and is a member of the World Electric Vehicle Association.
+The AVERE / European Association for Battery, Hybrid and Fuel Cell Electric Vehicles was founded in 1978 and is a member of the World Electric Vehicle Association.
 AVERE is also the parent organization of CITELEC / Association of European Cities interested in Electric Vehicles and Eurelectric.
 The European Commission has funded the "Green Cars Initiative" since November 2008.
 In March 2011, the European Commission along with forty two partners from the industries, utilities, electric car manufacturers, municipalities, universities and technology and research institutions founded the "Green eMotion" initiative funded with €41.8 million under the Seventh Research and Development Framework Programme.
 The defined goal is to provide an interoperable electromobility framework to align the ongoing regional and national electromobility initiatives.
 At the same time the partners unveiled the "Transport 2050" plan which includes the aim to half the number of conventionally fuelled cars in cities by 2030 and phase them out by 2050.

 In the second position paper (March 2011) of the European Automobile Manufacturers Association it is recommended to equip public charging stations with IEC 62196 Type 2 Mode 3 connectors with transitional solutions to be allowed up to 2017.
 Nevertheless, multiple socket types (IEC 60309-2 Mode 2 types, IEC 62196 Mode 3 types, Chademo and standard home socket outlets Mode 2) have been deployed already.
 Politics have called for single European-wide standard and in case of a market failure the EU will define the infrastructure side requirements by law in 2013.
 As expected from lobbying the European Commission has proposed in January 2013 to only use the Type 2 connector type as the single standard to end prior uncertainty about the charging station equipment in Europe.
 Common standards for electric charging points across Europe must be designed and implemented by December 2015.

+In the EU, the Alternative Fuels Infrastructure Regulation (AFIR) sets binding minimum deployment rules, including fast-charging coverage along the core TEN-T network.